Overview of Banks in Canada

 Established in 1846, Laurentian Bank of Canada is headquartered in Montreal.
 The bank serves individuals, small and medium-sized enterprises, and independent advisors.
 It offers investment products, including fixed-rate investments, indexed investments, mutual funds, systematic savings plans, retirement projection plans, registered plans, and guaranteed investment certificates.

-As of October 31, 2016, it operated 145 branches, with offices in British Columbia, Alberta, Nova Scotia, Newfoundland, Ontario, and Quebec.
-In 2016, the bank posted a total income US$729.59 million and reported total assets of US$34,244 million.
+It operates over 145 branches, with offices in British Columbia, Alberta, Nova Scotia, Newfoundland, Ontario, and Quebec.

 Founded in 1988, Canadian Western Bank represents the only Schedule 1 bank in Canada specializing in mid-market commercial banking.
 Headquartered in Edmonton, the bank operates in western Canada and provides mortgages, loans, personal accounts, investment products, business accounts, small business lending, insurance, and credit card services.

 To break into investment banking, there are several important things to focus on.
 These include networking, resume, experience, and financial modeling skills.
-To learn more, explore our interactive career map….
+To learn more, explore our interactive career map: